Revisiting the Universal Texture Zero of Flavour: a Markov Chain Monte Carlo Analysis: An MCMC Scan of Parameter Space

 where $\Vec{O}$ is the set of experimental observables used as constraints.
 Furthermore, we assume a Gaussian shape for all the constraint likelihoods where uncertainties are given in Table \ref{tab:mixingangles}-\ref{tab:massfits}, except for constraints that only correspond to upper or lower bounds.
 In these latter cases we apply a step function whose likelihood is assigned to 1 if the bound is satisfied, and which otherwise employs a Gaussian `corrective' factor that diminishes the likelihood assigned to the phase-space point as a function of the extent to which the bound is violated.
 Within this numerical setup, the chain will converge to high-likelihood domains whose area represents the viability of the models according to the applied uncertainties on the constraints.

 Additionally, in order to speed up the convergence process, we modify our jump parameter $\kappa$ to include a memory of proposal tries

 where $t$ is the number of tries before accepting a new point in the chain.
 This becomes extremely helpful as the chain converges since some parameters might have a very thin data-compatible range.
-As soon as one point is accepted, $t$ is set to 0 again, maintaining the chain's ability to jump to another parameter region.
+As soon as one point is accepted, $t$ is set to 0 again, maintaining the chain's ability to jump to another parameter region.\footnote{Note that, by setting $\epsilon = 0$, we have checked that the additional proposal in \eqref{eq:adaptiveproposal} does not impact our conclusions; upon running our scripts with this modification (albeit with slightly lower statistics) we find the same qualitative results as presented in Figure \ref{fig:MCMCparamplots} for the model parameters and subsequent Figures for associated physical parameters, which are generated with \eqref{eq:hyperranges}.}

 Finally, we focus solely on points within a chain for which the convergence already occurred (i.e. where maximums of likelihoods are reached).
 Therefore, we set up a `burning-length' parameter which automatically removes the first $N_{\text{burn}}$ points of each chains.
 This parameter is once again chosen empirically during the pre-runs by studying multiple likelihood evolution plots.